 Founder, Braden Exploration

-If I knew that, Id probably write a book about it, Braden said over the phone from an idyllic fishing and golf trip to Sun Valley.
-The only thing I could say is that I was lucky.
-I was going to go work for the phone company after I came out of the Army.
-But the phone company was on strike, so I ended up going to Golden Gate.
+"If I knew that, I'd probably write a book about it," says Braden.
+"The only thing I could say is that I was lucky.
+I was going to go work for the phone company after I came out of the Army, but the phone company was on strike, so I ended up going to Golden Gate University."

-It was not planned, Braden said.
-I made a decent amount in the oil and gas business, but I got into it because I really enjoyed it.
-Its a combination of science and gambling.
+"It was not planned," says Braden.
+"I made a decent amount in the oil and gas business, but I got into it because I really enjoyed it.
+It's a combination of science and gambling."

-All of my businesses have been successful, Braden said, without a touch of boastfulness.
-But that one, it was far beyond any of the others a 50-fold return.
+"All of my businesses have been successful," Braden says without a touch of boastfulness.
+"But that one [Stroud Energy] was far beyond any of the others by a 50-fold return."

-When I thought about it, Braden said, where would I be without Golden Gate?
-Maybe still working at the phone company.
+"When I thought about it," Braden says, "where would I be without Golden Gate University?
+Maybe still working at the phone company."